asastats/docs/code-of-conduct.md

     u/username 0.2 damo
     # the next line represents a Twitter handle
     @username 0.05 damo

-After the keeper confirms the list is correct, Taskers move the cards from Done to Archived list.

 ### Usernames public addresses verification
 The keeper checks if the usernames are connected with the Algorand addresses